 SmartObject

 SmartObject enhanced PHP object behavior for many years.
-Since PHP 8.4, all of its features have become native parts of PHP itself, thus completing its historic mission as a pioneer of modern object-oriented approach in PHP.
+Since PHP 8.4, all of its features have become native parts of PHP itself, thus completing its historic mission as a pioneer of the modern object-oriented approach in PHP.

 Installation:

 SmartObject was introduced in 2007 as a revolutionary solution to the shortcomings of PHP's object model at the time.
 In an era when PHP faced numerous issues with object-oriented design, it brought significant improvements and simplified developers' workflows.
-It became a legendary component of the Nette framework.
+It became a legendary component of the Nette Framework.
 SmartObject offered functionality that PHP only acquired many years later – from access control for object properties to sophisticated syntactic sugar.
 With the release of PHP 8.4, it fulfilled its historical mission, as all its features became a native part of the language.
 It was ahead of PHP's development by an impressive 17 years.

 class, from which other classes inherited the needed functionality.
 A significant change came with PHP 5.4, which introduced